 The NCA protects the quality of the water and promotes greater use of the Lake, within heritage management guidelines.

+The fish management program for the Lake comprises biennial monitoring of the fish population and stocking of fish.
 The native fish population in the Lake is enhanced through the regular seeding of fingerlings.
 Species such as Murray Cod and Golden Perch are released on an alternate basis to maintain a mixed recreational fishery.

 Aquatic plants, though serving an important role in the Lake's ecology, can interfere with recreational activities.
 The NCA monitors and controls excessive plant growth in the Lake.